 In addition to navigating to a destination of your choice, Model S can also suggest nearby locations based on whether you are feeling Hungry or Lucky.
 In the navigation search bar, touch Hungry or Lucky.
 Hungry suggests a list of popular restaurants, whereas Lucky suggests a list of popular destinations (such as museums and amusement parks).
-Once you discover a destination that interests you, touch Navigate to proceed to the destination.
+Once you discover an interesting destination, touch Navigate to proceed to the destination.

 This feature requires the latest version of Navigation maps.
-To download, connect Model S to Wi-Fi and touch Controls > Software to check if an update is available (see Map Updates on page 146).
+To download, connect Model S to Wi-Fi and touch Controls > Software to check if an update is available (see Map Updates on page 170).